 ( Ord.
 No. 15-06, § 1, 9-21-2015 )

 Sec.
 6-35.
-Acceptance and consideration of application after refection and/or revocation.
+Acceptance and consideration of application after rejection and/or revocation.

 When any license to engage in package sales of alcoholic beverages is denied by the city manager, or a license is revoked for cause, no new application shall be accepted from the same applicant for a license within 24 months from the time of such rejection or revocation.
 Submission of a new application at the same premises by another applicant which application shows the applicant previously rejected or revoked as a holder of an interest in the desired license shall be cause for rejection of the new application.